 Is my information safe?

-OpenApp Ltd. have vast experience in health IT solutions and have developed the Registry so it is compliant with strict data protect regulation.
+OpenApp Ltd. have vast experience in health IT solutions and have developed the Registry so it is compliant with strict data protection regulation.

 Patient data is stored anonymously, meaning the data cannot be linked to a patient.
-Instead, all Clinician reported patient data is linked to a unique patient identification code, which is known only to the patient’s doctor.
+Instead, all Clinician Reported Data (CRD) is linked to a unique patient identification code, which is known only to the patient’s doctor.
 In the case of the Patient Reported Data (PRD), the patient and/or their family member should be the only ones who know the patient’s identification code.
 You should keep these details safe.

-The INPDR also have strict data protection policies and procedures to offer more data security.
+The INPDR also have strict data protection policies and procedures.

 What if I change my mind after joining the INPDR?